ueokande/bashtub/README.md

 ### `setup` and `teardown`

-To initialize and detialize the test environment.
+To initialize and detialize the test environment, use `setup` and `teardown` methods.
 Most typically usage of setup and teardown is creating an temporary file in `setup` and remove that in `teardown`.
-This is useful with `mktemp` command in the following:
+This two methods are excellent with `mktemp` command.

 ```sh
 # examples/setup_and_teardown_test.sh